- The shared protection of human rights at the International Criminal Court

 The thesis concludes that the shared protection of human rights at the ICC is inadequate, either because the law itself is problematic, or because, due to the circumstances surrounding a given situation, the law is unlikely to be properly implemented.
 The thesis closes with a number of recommendations as to how this inadequacy could be tackled.

-2. CHAPTER 2: The basis for the human rights obligations of the ICC and states (Embargo until 24 March 2019)
+2. CHAPTER 2: The basis for the human rights obligations of the ICC and states (Embargo up to and including 24 March 2019)

-5. CHAPTER 5: Witnesses located on the territory of a state party (Embargo until 24 March 2019)
+5. CHAPTER 5: Witnesses located on the territory of a state party (Embargo up to and including 24 March 2019)

-6. CHAPTER 6: Witnesses located at the seat of the Court (Embargo until 24 March 2019)
+6. CHAPTER 6: Witnesses located at the seat of the Court (Embargo up to and including 24 March 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.